lej35340/Hypervisor_based_backup_demo/README.md

 ## RASPBERRY PI 4
-I: create a RPI 4 Image capable of running jailhouse:
+### 1: create a RPI 4 Image capable of running jailhouse:

 Unfortunately, the jailhouse setup for the raspberry pi 4 is not quite straight forward.
 (This is due to the fact of missing upstream support for the Raspberry Pi)
 The easiest way to get Jailhouse running on your Raspberry Pi is to use the predefined minimalistic image from: